What Is Debt Settlement?

 Debt settlement is a method of debt relief where you or a company you hire negotiates with creditors to reduce the amount you owe on your debt.
 Sometimes, people refer to debt settlement as debt negotiation or debt resolution—but both terms actually refer to parts of the debt settlement process.

 Debt settlement is the type of service Freedom Debt Relief offers.
-In fact, Freedom Debt Relief is the largest debt settlement provider in the country and has enrolled over 750,000 clients since its founding in 2002.
-Through its debt resolution services, Freedom Debt Relief has settled more than $10 billion in debt.
+In fact, Freedom Debt Relief is the largest debt settlement provider in the country and has served over 850,000 clients since its founding in 2002.
+Through its debt resolution services, Freedom Debt Relief has settled over $15 billion in debt.
 However, just like any debt solution, debt settlement has its pros and cons, as this article will discuss.

 How the Debt Settlement Process Works